FBSanRodOnline/QualitySPC/README.txt

 This release features a complete suite of tools for Process Control, Capability Analysis, and Measurement System Analysis, adhering to ASTM and AIAG standards.

+### 💡 Project Philosophy

+This project was built using **AI assistance** (Large Language Models) to accelerate the development of complex statistical formulas and framework structure.

+It is designed as an open-source, community-driven resource.
+We encourage developers to **fork** the repository, **verify the mathematical logic**, and **contribute improvements** to make this the most accurate free SPC tool available.

 ---

 ## ✨ Key Features